mafintosh/param/readme.md

 		}
 	}

-running the example again with the above file saved as `./development.json`
+Running the example again with the above file saved as `./development.json`

 	node example.js # prints 8888

-happy configuring! (license is mit)
+Happy configuring!

+## License

+MIT